2 Why LinkedIn?

 Dan’s original book makes the case for why academics should use social media at all.
 The short version is that academia is not a meritocracy, good work does not automatically find its audience, and social media provides a way to share your work that does not depend on gatekeepers.
 If you want the full argument with evidence, read Chapter 1 of Twitter for Scientists.

-This chapter addresses the different question of why LinkedIn is a viable alternative (if not a true spiritual replacement) for Good Twitter.
+This chapter is about the different question of why LinkedIn is a viable alternative (if not a true spiritual replacement) for Good Twitter.

-For about a decade, Twitter was the main home of academic social media with people sharing papers, building new and wider collaborations, and creating genuine communities around shared interests (in addition to mixing in enough memes and shitposting to never take itself too seriously).
+For about a decade, Twitter was the main home of academic social media with people sharing papers, finding collaborators, and building genuine communities around shared interests (in addition to mixing in enough memes and shitposting to never take itself too seriously).
 It was chaotic, occasionally toxic, but undeniably useful and fun.

 That era is over and changes to the platform since 2022 have driven many academics elsewhere, including LinkedIn, BlueSky, Mastodon and Threads.
-I have spent several years trying most of the alternatives and settled on LinkedIn - it’s nowhere near as fun or addictive at Old Twitter but it’s proven the best professional option for me so this book aims to help make the transition easier for others.
+I have spent several years trying most of the alternatives and settled on LinkedIn - it’s nowhere near as fun or addictive as Old Twitter but it’s proven the best professional option for me, so this book tries to make the transition easier for others.

 2.2 What LinkedIn Offers

 A large, professionally-oriented user base.
 LinkedIn has over a billion members, with more than 50% holding a degree.
-Your potential audience includes academics, but also professionals in industry, policy, healthcare, education, and other sectors where your work might have relevance.
+Your potential audience includes academics, but also professionals in industry, policy, healthcare, education, and other sectors who might actually care about your work.

 Stability.
-Unlike platforms that have undergone dramatic changes in ownership or policy, LinkedIn has remained relatively consistent.
+Unlike certain platforms that have been destroyed by erratic ownership, LinkedIn has remained relatively consistent.
 Your investment in building a presence is less likely to be wiped out by platform upheaval or the whims of a ketamine binge.

 Professional context.
 LinkedIn’s culture is explicitly professional.
-This shapes expectations in ways that can be useful: users post under their real name and are linked to their workplace so bad behaviour and toxicity is much less common.
-Posts are generally taken seriously and the tone tends toward constructive rather than combative.
+This shapes expectations: users post under their real name and are linked to their workplace so bad behaviour and toxicity is much less common.
+Posts are generally taken seriously and people tend to be constructive rather than combative.

 Academic discourse.
 LinkedIn does support genuine academic discussion.
 It is slower and less spontaneous than Twitter was, but substantive conversations happen.
 You can share papers, debate ideas, and engage with others’ work.
-The threading is clunkier and the real-time back-and-forth doesn’t take hold as much, but the discourse exists.
+The real-time back-and-forth that characterised Twitter doesn’t really happen, but substantive exchanges do.

 Reach beyond academia.
 If your work has implications for practice, policy, or the public, LinkedIn connects you with people who might actually use it.
-Practitioners, policymakers, journalists, and industry professionals are all active on the platform.
+Practitioners, policymakers, journalists, and industry professionals are all there.

 2.3 What LinkedIn Does Not Offer